 This is not one of your standard jello shot recipes.
 These glitter jello shots are elevated with Champagne (or sparkling wine), homemade simple syrup, and beautiful sparkly edible gold stars (or gold sprinkles).

-While these make great New Year's jello shots, they're also the perfect way to celebrate bachelorette parties, engagement parties, a wedding shower and more!
+While these make great New Year's jello shots, they're also the perfect way to celebrate bachelorette parties, engagement parties, birthday parties, a wedding shower and more!

 Jump to: